vellerefond/project-ring/README.md

  - **_Use File Pattern Hiding:_** Turns on/off the file pattern hiding feature.
 To quickly turn off the feature while, at the same, leaving the contents of **_File Pattern To Hide_** intact, uncheck this field.

- - **_Keep Only Project Buffers On Project Selection:_** If checked, when loading a project that has buffers for opening, all other, unrelated buffers will be closed.
+ - **_Keep Only Project Files On Project Selection:_** If checked, when loading a project that has files for opening, all other, unrelated files will be closed.

  - **_Project To Load On StartUp:_** Give a project's alias of project root path in this field to have it automatically load when Atom starts.
 When renaming a project and if this project was the one specified in this field, then this field is automatically updated to contains the project's new alias.

- - **_Skip Saving Project Buffers:_** If checked, then opening/closing buffers will not be reflected in the project's state.
-This implied **_Skip Opening Project Buffers_**.
+ - **_Skip Saving Project Files:_** If checked, then opening/closing files will not be reflected in the project's state.
+This implied **_Skip Opening Project Files_**.

- - **_Skip Opening Project Buffers:_** If checked, then a project's buffers will not be opened when the project is loaded.
-Automatic buffer saving still works though.
+ - **_Skip Opening Project Files:_** If checked, then a project's files will not be opened when the project is loaded.
+Automatic file saving still works though.

  - **_Skip Opening Tree View When Changing Project Path:_** If checked, then the tree view will not automatically opened (if it was previously hidden) when a changing from project to project (e.g., via **_Toggle_**) or setting a new project path (e.g., via **_Set Project Path_**).